Nepal travel advice

 It is illegal to exchange currency other than with authorized dealers.
 Obtain and keep Foreign Exchange Encashment Receipts when changing currency.
 Hotel bills must be paid in foreign currency.

-American Express is widely accepted; MasterCard and Visa in tourist shops, hotels, restaurants and agencies; travelers' cheques at banks and major hotels (choose USD or GBP); cash only when trekking.
+American Express is widely accepted; MasterCard and Visa in tourist shops, hotels, restaurants and agencies; travelers' checks at banks and major hotels (choose USD or GBP); cash only when trekking.

 Social Conventions & Etiquette